 As you probably know, every experience happens to Christians for a reason.
 Maybe you’ve experienced a trial to help someone else get through it.

 I can sulk about losing my group of friends (which I sometimes do), or I can use this opportunity to reach out to other girls and be kind to them.
 If you’ve had depression or moved away from your hometown or been gossiped about, you need to take action and help someone else get past it.

 I’m sure God has placed someone in your life who’s going through a trial you’ve gone through.
 Send him a card.
 Encourage her with Bible verses.
 Make her dinner.
 Offer to pray with him.
 Do something to show that person that you understand his situation and that he is loved by God.

-We urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone (1 Thessalonians 5:14).
+We urge you, brothers and sisters, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone.
+(1 Thessalonians 5:14 NASB)

 The lonely girl in the hallway just needs a friend to sit by.
 The man who recently got finished with rehab just needs a word of encouragement.
 The woman whose husband left her simply needs someone to watch her kids for an hour while she runs errands.

 Simply asking how you can relate to others is a terrific start.
 Maybe you’ve never been homeless, but I’m sure you’ve prayed for other provisions.
 Maybe you’ve never been disabled, but I’m sure you’ve felt discouraged.
 Maybe you’ve never been to jail, but maybe you’ve felt trapped by the Enemy.